About Me

 BIO

-I am a white, gay, genderqueer, working class, third culture person (any pronouns).
-I was born in the US, but grew up in Central Asia and Turkey, moving to the US at 18 to attend college in the South.
+My cultural identity and experience of the world is definitively shaped by growing up in Central Asia, as a person of US citizenship and English and Irish settler ancestry.
+I moved to the US at 18 to attend college.
 After several years in Tennessee and Texas, grad school brought me to Seattle.
-As much as I’ve grown to love it here, my heart is forever with the global and American South.
+I’ve grown to love it here, while my heart is always with the global and American South.

 SUPERVISION

-I am grateful to be under the clinical supervision of Smruti Desai, LPC, LMHC.
+I am deeply grateful to be under the clinical supervision of Smruti Desai, LPC, LMHC.

 Learn more about her here.